Simple steps to promote Fire Prevention Week

 Call for attention

 Call or e-mail local media to remind them that Fire Prevention Week is taking place and provide journalists with important safety tips.
 Also, offer to arrange a spokesperson for interviews.
+You can also download our infographic in English (PNG) or Spanish (PNG), and use it on your website, blogs, or social media sites.

 Spread the word

-Send a press release to local media.
+Send a news release to local media.

 Use the logo

-Download the FPW logo in the size you need for your website, blog, social media site, etc. We also has high-res images for print.
+Download the FPW logo in the size you need for your website, blog, social media site, etc.

 Mayoral proclamations can complement this national attention, spotlighting the fire safety work of first responders in your city or town, and helping to reinforce the lifesaving messages associated with the annual theme.
 A proclamation-signing ceremony can be a great photo opportunity for the media, and valuable exposure for your department.